 To register and receive an invitation to join, please complete the form below or email Dr. Frances Scully.

 The World Community for Christian Meditation is a global contemplative family in the Christian tradition committed to serving the unity of all.
 The community was founded in 1991 to foster the teachings of Father John Main.
 They address our relationship with nature and the physical environment through resources available here:

 Interviews with Martin

 I love living in a multicultural society.
 I support an inclusive, secular approach to living.
 As a Christian and a Roman Catholic, I acknowledge and personally apologize for the many horrific acts of abuse, cruelty, and violence carried out by some of my co-religionists.
-I have cried reading eye witness reports of the brutality and inhumanity of “Christian” colonizers, dominators, slave-traders and war-mongers.
+I have cried reading eyewitness reports of the brutality and inhumanity of “Christian” colonizers, dominators, slave traders, and war-mongers.
 Specifically, I recently learned about the Doctrine of Discovery.
 Learning about the cataclysmic destruction of entire worlds this unleashed I found to be profoundly troubling.

 Cynthia Bourgeault, Father Richard Rohr, and their colleagues at the Center for Action and Contemplation